dmbdesignpdx/grouped-svg-sprite/README.md

 };
 ```

-Next we'll use `contentDocument` to access the SVG inside current object and with that create a variable called `svgDoc`:
+Next we'll use `contentDocument` to access the SVG mini document inside current object and with that create a variable called `svgDoc`:

 ```js
 function groupedSVG() {